hostellerie/social-share/README.md

 jQuery plugin for inserting social sharing functionality.
 Requires that Font-Awesome fonts and CSS be installed.

+## Demo
+A demo can be found at http://natearnold.me/hideshare/example/

 ## Getting Started
-[Font-Awesome]: http://fortawesome.github.io/Font-Awesome/ is used in the example but not required for the plugin to function.
+Font-Awesome (http://fortawesome.github.io/Font-Awesome/) is used in the example but not required for the plugin to function.
 To use text links simply delete the line of CSS that sets .hideshare-wrap span to display none.

 Download the [production version][min] or the [development version][max].